dceoy/jader-phv-adhoc/main.md

 Discussion
 ----------

-1.  the characteristics of JADER
+1.  limitations
 2. ADEs of incretin-based drugs
-3.  limitations
-4.  benefits of this model
+3.  benefits of this model

+SRSs accumulate large amount of data prefocused on ADEs, where reports are affected by various factors

+Spontaneous reports has no denominators, namely, how much drugs were prescribed.
+However, denominators affect amounts of reports logically, so that increasing prescriptions are likely to cause increasing reports.
+Incretin-based medications is now being main stream in type II diabetes medications.

 SRSs accumulate large amount of data prefocused on ADEs and are accessible for data analysis.

-Incretin-based drugs

 These results are consistent with